YeYSherlock/Training/README.md

 # Training

-Practicing git commands with this
+Practicing git commands with this!